 The only kind of direct traffic that is bad is bots, and even then, bots are much more likely to be trying to DDoS you or scrape your website data, not spam your referrer data to skew your analytics reports.

-How to Track Direct Traffic Better
+How to Reveal Direct Traffic Sources

 Now, the secret of direct traffic is that a lot of it, perhaps even most of it, can be categorized.
 The problem is, you need to be proactive with the categorization, otherwise, you'll lose out.
 You can't retroactively apply categorization to direct traffic.
 Here are some things you may need to do, depending on the source of your direct traffic.

 Make use of UTM parameters.
-Most sources of direct traffic are sources that either don’t pass referral data in the HTTP request or that aren’t from an online source.
+Most sources of direct traffic are sources that either don't pass referral data in the HTTP request or that aren't from an online source.
 Print advertising, radio advertising, television advertising, in-store advertising; are of these are offline sources that can lead people to your website as direct traffic.
-App links, SMS links, links from messenger programs like Discord and Facebook Messenger; these all strip referral data from links that are clicked through them.
+App links, SMS links, links from messenger programs like Discord and Facebook Messenger; all of these strip referral data from links that are clicked through them.

 The solution to all of these is UTM parameters.
 UTM parameters are tracking parameters that are added to a URL.
 You've seen them before, almost everywhere.
 Here's a normal URL: